decred/dcrdocs/docs/faq/errors.md

 1. Delete the wallet and restore from seed

-1. Open Tickets view, click import script button, paste the stakepool script into the textbox, enter the private passphrase and click Save.
+1. Open Tickets view, click import script button, paste the VSP script into the textbox, enter the private passphrase and click Save.

 1. Wait until the rescan completes.